Marathon, Ontario: Education

-Recreation and tourism
+Recreation

-Marathon has a children's park named after Del Earle, one of the town's founders.
+Marathon has a children's park named after Del Earle, one of the town's founders, along with another park on Penn Lake.

-There are numerous hotels in the town, including Travelodge, Harbour Inn and the Zero 100 Motor Inn.

-Marathon has a challenging 9 hole golf course, Cross-country skiing trails and down hill skiing (now closed), a 4-sheet curling venue (now closed), and the only indoor swimming pool between Thunder Bay and Sault Ste.
-Marie.
+Marathon has a challenging 9 hole golf course, cross-country skiing trails and downhill skiing (now closed), a 4-sheet curling venue (now closed), and the only indoor swimming pool between Thunder Bay and Sault Ste.
+Marie (now closed), and a movie theater along with an ice skating rink.

 Recent developments in the town include a new skatepark, basketball courts and the refinishing of the tennis courts.

 Culture and the arts

 Marathon's art and culture community has varied over time.

 Marathon has been home to a community entertainment series, a community choir, coffee houses & culture jams, a writer's group, an art gallery, house concerts, frequent dinner theatres, art and photography displays, quilting groups and shows, a ceramics club, annual craft shows, and numerous art classes.

 A summer music series, known as "Concerts in the Parking Lot", was inaugurated in July 2006 and is held in the town centre on Wednesday evenings in summer.
-This casual series encompasses a variety of musical genres, and showcases talent both local and from "away".
+This casual series encompasses a variety of musical genres and showcases talent both local and from "away".

 In 2010, Marathon was one of the many Canadian communities that the Vancouver 2010 Winter Olympics Torch Relay passed through.